 Fir if you marke his fewmets every poynt,

 You shall them finde, long, round, and well annoynt,

 Knottie and great, withouten prickes or cares,

 The most honored personage had the authority to choose between the possible prey based on the presentation:

-"Afterwardes when all the huntsmen be come together, they shall make their sundry reports, and present their fewmyshings unto the Price or master of the game in field, one after another, every man rehearsing what he hath seene.
+"Afterwardes when all the huntsmen be come together, they shall make their sundry reports, and present their fewmyshings unto the Prince or master of game in the field, one after another, every man rehearsing what he hath seene.
 And when the Prince or other chiefe hath hard them and seene their fewmishings, he or she may then chose which of the Hartes he will hunt, and which he or she thinkes most likely to make him or hir best sport."

 After the animal had been killed, one aspect of the Quarry stage was the presentation of the foot to the most eminent person present.
 Turbervile also describes the first cut as being reserved for this person, and shows the queen being presented with the knife: